QTC-UMD/rydiqule/paper/paper.md

 and expands the automated calculation of relevant atomic properties on alkali atoms commonly used in Rydberg physics to include sublevels.
-This release also includes a new steady-state Doppler-averaging method that greatly improves speed and accuracy, along with many other optimizations and improvements to the code-base.
+This release also includes a new steady-state Doppler-averaging method that greatly improves speed and accuracy, along with many other optimizations and improvements to the codebase.

 ## Handling Sublevel Structure